Analysis of Contact Cauchy-Riemann maps I: a priori $C^k$ estimates and asymptotic convergence: A priori estimates for contact instantons

 denotes a constant.

-The local regularity follows from the following proposition, which is a consequence of use of cut-off function.
-We give the proof in Appendix \ref{appen:local-coercive} \begin{prop} For any pair of open domains $D_1$ and $D_2$ in $\dot\Sigma$ such that $\overline{D}_1\subset \Int(D_2)$,
+The following local a priori estimate can be easily derived from \eqref{eq:higher-derivative} by the standard usage of cut-off function.
+We give its proof in Appendix \ref{appen:local-coercive}. \begin{prop} For any pair of domains $D_1$ and $D_2$ in $\dot\Sigma$ such that $\overline{D_1}\subset D_2$,